Last Updated on March 7, 2026 by George Pavlopoulos

 One island-hopping week in Greece

-Unfortunately, in such a short amount of time, you won’t be able to make it to my beloved Anafi.
+Unfortunately, in such a short amount of time, you won’t be able to visit my beloved Anafi.
 The island is remote and not well served by boats.
-But there are several other islands to visit, and let’s focus on them here.
-So, if you have only 3-4 days for the islands, it’s better to visit the ones with an airport.
+However, there are several other islands to visit, and we will focus on them here.
+If you have only 3-4 days for the islands, it’s better to visit the ones with airports.
 The ferries might need 5-8 hours to reach an island, and if you add another 5-8 hours to return on the sixth day, you can understand that you won’t have so much time there.

-As a rule of thumb, do not travel on the last day of your journey back to Athens.
+As a general rule, avoid traveling on the last day of your journey back to Athens.
 The islands are affected by very strong winds, and sometimes, the ferries won’t leave at all (or start with significant delays).
 No matter what, spend the last day in Athens and avoid losing an expensive flight back home.

 The Greek islands to consider

-So, which islands to visit in the remaining days of your one-week tour in Greece?
-Well, the ones that you usually see on the TV or social media do have an airport.
+So, which islands should you visit in the remaining days of your one-week tour in Greece?
+Well, the ones that you usually see on TV or social media do have an airport.
 That said, you can fly with Aegean Airlines to Santorini and Mykonos, as well as Paros, Milos, and Naxos.
-Apart from Milos, which the Greeks assume as a couples’ destination, the other four islands mentioned above tend to be crowded.
+Apart from Milos, which the Greeks assume is a couple’s destination, the other four islands mentioned above tend to be crowded.
 Of course, you can visit just one of them and spend all your days there.

 So, let’s see your options.

 - Santorini and Mykonos.
 Get an early flight to Santorini and explore the island all day long.
-I have written various Santorini guides: here you can find some great boat tours while here you can read about Santorini photo tours.
+I have written various Santorini guides: here you can find some great boat tours, while here you can read about Santorini photo tours.
 Enjoy Fira, Firostefani, and Oia.
 Stay overnight in Santorini and explore more of it the following day.
-On day 5, get the ferry midday to Mykonos.
-Explore on the second half of your fifth day the island of Mykonos.
-This is a very famous island and of course an expensive one.
-Spend the sixth day in Mykonos and get an evening flight back to Athens.
+On day 5, get the ferry at midday to Mykonos.
+Explore the second half of your fifth day on the island of Mykonos.
+This is a very famous island and, of course, an expensive one.
+Spend the sixth day in Mykonos, then take an evening flight back to Athens.
 Exactly like on the Cultural tour, spend the last day of your journey in Athens.

 - Paros and Naxos.
-Exactly like above, fly to Paros early on the morning of your fourth day and spend it in Paros.
+Exactly as above, fly to Paros early on your fourth day and spend the day there.
 Midday the fifth day, get a ferry to Naxos.
-Spend the rest of the fifth day in Naxos, and return late the sixth day back to Athens.
+Spend the rest of the fifth day in Naxos, and return late on the sixth day to Athens.
 Spend the last day in Athens.

 - Saronic Gulf.
-Athens has the privilege to have several islands nearby, but these are not the most iconic ones.
-However, they offer a glimpse of the islands’ life, and some are beautiful.
+Athens is near several islands, but they are not the most iconic.
+However, they offer a glimpse into island life, and some are beautiful.
 You can visit Aegina, Poros, Hydra, and Spetses.
 I have written extensively about Aegina, but my favorite one is Hydra.
-There are also daily tours from Athens combining the Saronic Gulf islands, and if you’d like to step foot in each one of them, it’s a good option.
+There are also daily tours from Athens that combine the Saronic Gulf islands, and if you’d like to set foot on each one, it’s a good option.
 You can book an island-hopping tour in the Saronic islands here or also here.

 - Consider spending all your days in one of the islands instead of doing island-hopping.
 Apart from the ones I mentioned above, one excellent option is Astypalaia (read my Astypalaia travelogue here).
 And yes, you can reach Astypalaia by airplane.

-As you can see, one week in Greece is not enough to see lots of islands.
-On the contrary, you should focus on visiting one or two at the most.
+As you can see, one week in Greece is not enough to visit many of the islands.
+On the contrary, focus on visiting one or two at most.
 The best island-hopping option from Athens is the Saronic Gulf tour.
 Even if you cut down one day from Athens, there’s still not so much time to visit more islands; therefore, try to enjoy the time in one or a maximum of two islands and come back soon 🙂

 Are you interested in island-hopping in Greece?
 If so, check out my ebook about the Cyclades.